pandas-dev/pandas/doc/source/merging.rst

                  on='time',
                  by='ticker')

-We only asof within ``2ms`` betwen the quote time and the trade time.
+We only asof within ``2ms`` between the quote time and the trade time.

 .. ipython:: python